dallas-hall/learning-containers-and-orchestration/kubernetes/04.security/README.md

 #### Seccomp

-There are over 400 syscalls in Linux and it is doubtful that an application needs acecss to all of them.
+There are over 400 syscalls in Linux and it is doubtful that an application needs access to all of them.
 By default the Linux kernel will allow any syscalls to be made by any programs running in user space.
 You can restrict what syscalls an app has access to with a tool like Seccomp.

 **Seccomp** stands for secure computing mode and has been a feature of the Linux kernel since version 2.6.12 in 2005.
 It can be used to sandbox the privileges of a process, restricting the calls it is able to make from userspace into the kernel.